wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

       The time a :term:`system` takes to initially reach the :term:`reference` after applying a :term:`step input`.

    RMSE
-      Root Mean Squared Error - Statistical measurement of how well a curve is fit to a set of input data.
+      Root Mean Squared Error - Statistical measurement of how well a curve is fit to a set of data.
 It is calculated as the square root of the average (mean) of the squares of all the errors between the actual sample and the curve fit.
 It has units of the original input data.
 See `Root Mean Squared Error <https://en.wikipedia.org/wiki/Root-mean-square_deviation>`__ on wikipedia for more info.

    setpoint
       The term used to describe the :term:`reference` of a PID controller.